jsonnet-libs/jsonnet-training-course/lessons/lesson5/lesson.md

 %(example1/example1.jsonnet)s

 This library provides a number of functions to create a webserver.
-In docsonnet lingo this is called a 'package'.
-Each function has a few arguments which usually have a fixed type, as Jsonnet itself is not a typed language we'll simply try to document the type.
+In docsonnet lingo, this is called a 'package'.
+Each function has a few arguments which usually have a fixed type.
+As Jsonnet itself is not a typed language, we'll simply try to document the type.

 ---